IDC: Digitally enabled companies get ahead

 Mass digitalization is no longer the way of the future – it is prevalent now.
 As enterprises compete over more informed consumers, implementing technology within mission critical business practices can offer vast competitive advantages.

-The International Data Corporation (IDC) has found that business leaders who fully understand the impact of digital on their organisations will likely see positive results.
+The International Data Corporation (IDC) has found that business leaders who fully understand the impact of digital on their organizations will likely see positive results.

 Too many businesses are ‘digital opportunists’

-However, the vast majority are still considered to be digital opportunists by IDC in that they have not fully implemented a system in which digitisation can easily take place.
+However, the vast majority are still considered to be digital opportunists by IDC in that they have not fully implemented a system in which digitization can easily take place.

 A little more than 14 per cent of the surveyed business leaders described their digital strategic planning as at the ‘ad hoc’ stage.
 While this is of course the minority, it goes to show that there is still a huge amount of untapped potential within many enterprises, as they aren’t actively upping their efforts to implement innovative systems.